ubuntu-openstack/bigdata-novalxd/README.md

 * Spark anomoly detection.

+#### Challenge

+Deploy the big data applications onto three substrates: (1) bare metal; (2) OpenStack with Nova-LXD; (3) OpenStack with Nova-KVM -- each onto the same set of identical underlying physical machines.

+Execute the same set of workloads and benchmarks against each big data deployment.

 #### Benchmarks and Jobs

 1. Terasort Benchmark: The classic mapreduce benchmark - but this time, it's a gigasort.